-The Group and certain of its subsidiaries, along with numerous other third parties, are named as defendants in personal injury lawsuits based on alleged exposure to asbestos containing materials.
+The Company and certain of its subsidiaries, along with numerous other third parties, are named as defendants in personal injury lawsuits based on alleged exposure to asbestos containing materials.
 These cases have typically involved product liability claims based primarily on allegations of manufacture, sale or distribution of industrial products that either contained asbestos or were used with asbestos containing components.

-As of September 30, 2019, the Group's estimated asbestos related net liability recorded on a discounted basis within the Group's consolidated statement of financial position was \$141 million.
-The net liability within the consolidated statement of financial position was comprised of a liability for pending and future claims and related defense costs of \$507 million, of which \$50 million was recorded in other current liabilities and \$457 million was recorded in other noncurrent liabilities.
-The Group also maintained separate cash, investments and receivables related to insurance recoveries within the consolidated statement of financial position of \$366 million, of which \$46 million was recorded in other current assets and \$320 million was recorded in other noncurrent assets.
+As of September 30, 2019, the Company's estimated asbestos related net liability recorded on a discounted basis within the Company's consolidated statements of financial position was \$141 million.
+The net liability within the consolidated statements of financial position was comprised of a liability for pending and future claims and related defense costs of \$507 million, of which \$50 million was recorded in other current liabilities and \$457 million was recorded in other noncurrent liabilities.
+The Company also maintained separate cash, investments and receivables related to insurance recoveries within the consolidated statements of financial position of \$366 million, of which \$46 million was recorded in other current assets and \$320 million was recorded in other noncurrent assets.
 Assets included \$16 million of cash and \$273 million of investments, which have all been designated as restricted.
-In connection with the recognition of liabilities for asbestos-related matters, the Group records asbestos-related insurance recoveries that are probable; the amount of such recoveries recorded at September 30, 2019 was \$77 million.
-As of September 30, 2018, the Group's estimated asbestos related net liability recorded on a discounted basis within the Group's consolidated statement of financial position was \$173 million.
-The net liability within the consolidated statement of financial position was comprised of a liability for pending and future claims and related defense costs of \$550 million, of which \$55 million was recorded in other current liabilities and \$495 million was recorded in other noncurrent liabilities.
-The Group also maintained separate cash, investments and receivables related to insurance recoveries within the consolidated statement of financial position of \$377 million, of which \$33 million was recorded in other current assets and \$344 million was recorded in other noncurrent assets.
+In connection with the recognition of liabilities for asbestos-related matters, the Company records asbestos-related insurance recoveries that are probable; the amount of such recoveries recorded at September 30, 2019 was \$77 million.
+As of September 30, 2018, the Company's estimated asbestos related net liability recorded on a discounted basis within the Company's consolidated statements of financial position was \$173 million.
+The net liability within the consolidated statements of financial position was \$173 million.
+The net liability within the consolidated statements of financial position was \$173 million was recorded in other noncurrent liabilities.
+The Company also maintained separate cash, investments and receivables related to insurance recoveries within the consolidated statements of financial position of \$377 million, of which \$33 million was recorded in other current assets and \$344 million was recorded in other noncurrent assets.
 Assets included \$6 million of cash and \$281 million of investments, which have all been designated as restricted.
-In connection with the recognition of liabilities for asbestos-related matters, the Group records asbestos-related insurance recoveries that are probable; the amount of such recoveries recorded at September 30, 2018 was \$90 million.
+In connection with the recognition of liabilities for asbestos-related matters, the Company records asbestos-related insurance recoveries that are probable; the amount of such recoveries recorded at September 30, 2018 was \$90 million.